 Leaking refrigerant?
-Carbon monoxide detectors going off?
+Are carbon monoxide detectors going off?
 Strange noises from a hard-working heater?
 Wintertime can be tough for our heating systems, even when temperatures are mild.
-We put them through the ringer and it’s important to give them the care they need, whether that’s routine maintenance or calling for repairs at the moment a problem is encountered.
+We put them through the wringer, and it’s important to give them the care they need, whether that’s routine heater maintenance or calling for repairs at the moment a problem is encountered.

 Things can get better.
-Your heater can be fixed and your life can go back to normal.
+Your heater can be fixed, and your life can return to normal.
 You just might need a nudge in the right direction!

 1. Your Heat Pump Is Leaking Refrigerant

 This problem sometimes catches homeowners off guard.
 A lot of people use heat pumps to keep their homes warm during our mild winters, and that means there are quite a few heat pump problems we repair.
 Homeowners mistakenly believe that “refrigerant,” because it’s so close to the word refrigerator, is only used to cool your home and not used to heat it.
 In fact, the refrigerant in a heat pump system is used to both heat and cool.